- Autopsy Pathology

 - Surgical Pathology

-The Division of Perinatal and Obstetrical Pathology at NewYork-Presbyterian/Weill Cornell Medical Center is a leader in the assessment of placental specimens, with the goal of diagnosing underlying disease and explaining adverse pregnancy outcomes (such as fetal death or poor neurologic outcome).
+The Division of Perinatal and Obstetrical Pathology at NewYork-Presbyterian/Weill Cornell Medicine is a leader in the assessment of placental specimens, with the goal of diagnosing underlying disease and explaining adverse pregnancy outcomes (such as fetal death or poor neurologic outcome).
 The evaluations conducted by our perinatal pathologists can help explain recurrent pregnancy loss and sometimes provide information to enable a woman to achieve a successful pregnancy in the future.
 Our services may be requested by patients and obstetrician/gynecologists, in addition to other pathologists.

 With the Division of Gynecologic Pathology, Perinatal and Obstetrical Pathology evaluates approximately 8,000 gynecologic/perinatal specimens per year.
 Rebecca Baergen, MD, Director, is an internationally recognized perinatal pathologist who wrote the definitive textbook in this field.
 In addition to training residents and fellows at NewYork-Presbyterian/Weill Cornell, she travels around the world to teach courses in the field, extending the medical center's educational mission beyond our walls.
 She also conducts clinical research and is an authority on trophoblastic disease, having published the largest series to date on this disorder.